keySEE/RepData_PeerAssessment1/PA1_template.md

      steps_mean5$interval <- strftime(steps_mean5$interval, format="%H:%M")
      steps_mean5[which.max(steps_mean5$steps),][[1]]
 ```
-     Report: `r steps_mean5[which.max(steps_mean5$steps),][[1]]` is interval with maximum number of steps across all the days in the dataset
+     Report: `r steps_mean5[which.max(steps_mean5$steps),][[1]]` is interval with maximum number of steps across all the days in the dataset.

-\
-STEP 4: Imputing missing values    \
+	 STEP 4: Imputing missing values
-\
-     Assignment:    \
+     ASSIGNMENT:
-     Note that there are a number of days/intervals where there are missing values (coded as NA).   \
+     Note that there are a number of days/intervals where there are missing values (coded as NA).
-     The presence of missing days may introduce bias into some calculations or summaries of the data.    \
+     The presence of missing days may introduce bias into some calculations or summaries of the data.
-     4.1 Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)     \
+     4.1 Calculate and report the total number of missing values in the dataset
+	 (i.e. the total number of rows with NAs)
-     4.2 Devise a strategy for filling in all of the missing values in the dataset. \
+     4.2 Devise a strategy for filling in all of the missing values in the dataset.
      The strategy does not need to be sophisticated.
-For example, you could use the mean/median for that day, \
+For example, you could use the mean/median for that day,
-     or the mean for that 5-minute interval, etc. \
+     or the mean for that 5-minute interval, etc.
-     4.3 Create a new dataset that is equal to the original dataset but with the missing data filled in. \
+	 4.3 Create a new dataset that is equal to the original dataset but with the missing data filled in.
-     4.4 Make a histogram of the total number of steps taken each day \
+	 4.4 Make a histogram of the total number of steps taken each day
-     4.5 Calculate and report the mean and median total number of steps taken per day. \
+     4.5 Calculate and report the mean and median total number of steps taken per day.
-     Do these values differ from the estimates from the first part of the assignment? \
+     Do these values differ from the estimates from the first part of the assignment?
-     What is the impact of imputing missing data on the estimates of the total daily number of steps?    \
+     What is the impact of imputing missing data on the estimates of the total daily number of steps?
-     \

 ```{r 4.1 missing values}
      # Decision:
      # 4.1 Calculate and report the total number of missing values in the dataset
      # (i.e. the total number of rows with NAs)
      na_count <- sum(!complete.cases(all_data)) # Count of incomplete cases
 ```
-     Report: `r na_count` is total number of rows with NAs.
+     REPORT: `r na_count` is total number of rows with NAs.

 ```{r 4.2 strategy 4.3 fill_data}
      # 4.2 Devise a strategy for filling in all of the missing values in the dataset.
 	# My strategy: